http4ts/http4ts/website/docs/guides/binding-to-node-js-server.md

 sidebar_label: Binding To Node.Js Server
 ---

-Handlers contain the logic of your application, but you need to bind a handler to a server to be executed when a client sends a request.
-Http4ts is server independent.
-Meaning that it is possible to connect a handler to almost every library or platform which can listen to http requests.
+Handlers contain the logic of your application.
+Handlers are executed when a client sends a request only after you bind them to a server.
+Http4ts is **server independent**, meaning that it is possible to connect a handler to almost every library or platform which can listen to http requests.
 Http4ts supports binding to Node.Js out-of-the-box.

 To bind your handler to Node.Js, create an http or https server and use `toNodeRequestListener` to bind it to an http4ts handler: